csvance/armchair-expert/README.md

 - Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.
 - NLP assisted topic selection.
 When choosing a subject in a sentence to reply to, undesirable parts of speech such as pronouns and conjunctions are ignored.
 - In addition to an A->B word embedding system with a Markov Decision Process, words farther than one away are also embedded using a system which performs faster than a Skip-gram model with a window size greater-than one, but is less precise.
-- Analyzes reactions to its messages to fuel reinforcement learning, making word combinations that are funny appear more often.
+- Analyzes reactions to fuel reinforcement learning, making word combinations that are funny appear more often.
+Supports both text based "AOL speak" and emoji reactions.

 # Dependencies
 - python 3.6